hedibertosilva/python-api-todos/README.md

   sh run.sh
 ```

+**Obs.:** The SECRET_KEY can be defined by environment variable, but if not be, it will be defined automatic with a random string.

 ## Usage

 The application uses JWT module to ensure system security, so you must login to get the Bearer Token before list the TODO tasks.